ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Estimation

 \subsubsection{Factor-biased technological change}

 We incorporate factor-biased technological change, as well as capital\textendash skill complementarity, in the production function.
+Technological change is said to be factor-biased (factor-neutral) if either or both of (neither) relative capital- and (nor) labor-augmenting technology changes over time.
 Technological change is said to be skill-biased if the ratio of skilled to unskilled labor-augmenting technology ($A_{h}/A_{u}$) increases over time.
 We can account for skill-biased technological change by allowing the share parameter $\lambda$ to increase over time.
-More flexibly, we can account for changes in relative factor-augmenting technology ($A_{h}/A_{u}$ and $A_{i}/A_{h}$) by allowing the two share parameters $\lambda$ and $\mu$ to flexibly change over time.
+More flexibly, we can account for factor-biased technological change by allowing the two share parameters $\lambda$ and $\mu$ to change over time.
 The share parameters are specified to ensure that they lie between zero and one as follows:

-where $c$ and $t$ are the indices for countries and years, respectively.
-Changes in the direction and magnitude of factor-biased technological change can be accounted for by adding higher-order trend terms, and cross-country differences in the speed and timing of factor-biased technological change can be accounted for by allowing the coefficients of trend terms to vary across countries.
-We choose the orders of polynomials ($S_{c}^{\lambda}$ and $S_{c}^{\mu}$) to fit the trends in the respective relative input prices ($w_{h}/w_{u}$ and $w_{h}/r_{i}$) for each country.
-This parameterization is sufficiently flexible to account for the trends in the relative input prices for each country, as shown below.
+where $c$, $n$, and $t$ are the indices for countries, sectors, and years, respectively.
+Changes in the direction and magnitude of factor-biased technological change can be accounted for by adding higher-order trend terms.
+Differences in the speed and timing of factor-biased technological change can be accounted for by allowing the coefficients of trend terms to vary across countries and sectors.
+We choose the orders of polynomials ($S_{cn}^{\lambda}$ and $S_{cn}^{\mu}$) to fit the trends in the respective relative factor prices ($w_{h}/w_{u}$ and $w_{h}/r_{i}$) for each country and sector.
+This parameterization is sufficiently flexible to account for the trends in the relative factor prices for each country and sector, as shown below.